 When puberty begins, the body starts to produce more hormones, including estrogen.
-Because estrogen may affect HAE symptoms, females with HAE not only go through pubertal changes at this time, they sometimes begin to experience more frequent and more severe HAE attacks.
+Because estrogen may affect HAE symptoms, some females with HAE may experience their first HAE attack at this time, or they may begin to experience more frequent and more severe HAE attacks.

-During menopause, women experience another change in hormone levels.
-This change may have an affect on your HAE symptoms.
-Hormone replacement therapy may also cause the severity and frequency of HAE attacks to increase.
+During menopause, women experience another change in hormone levels that may affect HAE symptoms.
+Hormone replacement therapy may also affect the frequency and severity of your HAE attacks.

 †In a subset population (n=44) of a retrospective study of 150 postpubertal women.

 Early one morning, I got a call from my sister.
 She said, 'I know what we have.'
 I immediately scheduled an appointment with an HAE specialist in my area and got a diagnosis of my own within 2 months.

 Liz, Living with HAE

 What are the different types of hereditary angioedema (HAE)?

 There are three types of HAE, and they are classified by what problem the genetic defect causes.
 A person can have low levels of C1-INH in the body (type I HAE), poorly functioning C1-INH (type II HAE), or HAE with normal functioning C1-INH (HAE with Normal C1).Learn more about the types.